hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 The purpose of this style guide is to promote consistent formatting across modules (from Puppet and the community), giving users and developers of Puppet modules a common pattern, design, and style to follow.
 Additionally, consistency in code and module structure makes continued development and contributions easier.

-Suggest using puppet-lint and metadata-json-lint within your module to check for compliance with the style guide.
 We recommend using [puppet-lint](http://puppet-lint.com/) and [metadata-json-lint](https://github.com/nibalizer/metadata-json-lint) within your module to check for compliance with the style guide.

 ## 3. Guiding principles